-Once I decided to become an executive coach, I wanted to do it right.
-I was intent on learning from the best and becoming a masterful coach.
-I graduated from the certification program offered by Success Unlimited Network®, and earned the PCC credential offered by the International Coach Federation (ICF).
-My clients can feel comfortable in the knowledge that I’ve been trained and tested and that I abide by the ICF’s Code of Ethics.
+Once I decided to become an executive communication coach, I wanted to do it right.
+I wanted to learn from the best and become a masterful coach.
+I graduated from the certification program offered by Success Unlimited Network® and earned the PCC credential offered by the International Coach Federation (ICF).
+My clients can feel comfortable knowing that I’ve been trained and tested and that I abide by the ICF’s Code of Ethics.

 The best coaching engagement is one in which expectations are clear, and in which coach and client set themselves up for success, from the beginning, by agreeing on what the plan is.